isblab/hdac/README.md

 ```

 The above script does the following -
-#### 1. Getting the good scoring models
+#### 1. Getting the good-scoring models
-  Good scoring models were selected using `pmi_analysis` (Please refer to [pmi_analysis tutorial](https://github.com/salilab/PMI_analysis) for more detailed explaination) along with our `variable_filter_v1.py` script.
+  Good-scoring models were selected using `pmi_analysis` (Please refer to [pmi_analysis tutorial](https://github.com/salilab/PMI_analysis) for more detailed explaination) along with our `variable_filter_v1.py` script.

   Following are the scripts used:
   1. `run_analysis_trajectories.py`

-  2. `variable_filter_v1.py` on the major cluster if the no. of models exceed 30000.
+  2. `variable_filter_v1.py` on the major cluster if the number of models exceeds 30000.

-  3. The selected good scoring models were then extracted using `run_extract_models.py`.:
+  3. The selected good-scoring models were then extracted using `run_extract_models.py`.:

 #### 2. Running the sampling exhaustiveness tests (Sampcon)
 A `density_{}.txt` (Nurd, corest, Sin3a) file was created.
-This file contains the details of the domains to be split for plotting the localisation probability densities.
+This file contains the details of the domains to be split for visualizing the localisation probability densities.
 Finally, sampling exhaustiveness tests were performed using `imp-sampcon`.

 #### 3. Analysing the major cluster
 1. Compute crosslink violations using `get_xl_viol_validation_set.py` script.